-Before deploying grid nodes and configuring the StorageGRID grid, you must be familiar with the steps and requirements for completing the procedure.
+Before deploying grid nodes and configuring StorageGRID, you must be familiar with the steps and requirements for completing the procedure.

 The StorageGRID deployment and configuration procedures assume that you are familiar with the architecture and operation of the StorageGRID system.